pmbstyle/Alice/README.md

   Alice responds with natural-sounding speech using OpenAI's TTS API.
 - **Image recognition.**
   Capture screenshots and let Alice interpret them using OpenAI's Vision API.
 - **Memory system.**
+  All Alice interactions are stored in a local database, allowing her to remember past conversations and facts.
-  - **Thoughts:** Past conversation fragments embedded in a Pinecone vector database for quick context inspiration.
+  - **Thoughts:** Past conversation fragments embedded in a local Hnswlib vector database for quick context inspiration.
   - **Memories:** Long-term structured facts stored in a local database, retrievable on demand via memory tools.
 - **Animated assistant appearance.**
   Several video states (standby, thinking, speaking) are used to make interactions lively.